 PFAS regulation in drinking water has already become a critical issue of environmental and public health concern nowadays in the United States, which not only needs the government but every citizen to take action right now.

 What is PFAS?

 PFAS, which is short for Per- and Polyfluorinated substances, is a group of human-made chemicals resistant to water, oil and heat.
-These chemicals have been widely used in various industries and commercial applications since companies manufactured them by the mid 20 centuries.
+These chemicals have been widely used in various industries and commercial applications since companies manufactured them by the mid-twentieth century.

 How can PFAS affect people’s health?

 With characteristics that do not break down easily, the PFAS are known as the “forever chemicals ” that would persist and accumulate in our environment, gradually go in and build up into human bodies, causing potential risks to our health.

 , exposure to certain PFAS compounds can increase cholesterol, impact infant birth weights, affect our immune system, lead to diseases like cancer, thyroid hormone disruption, etc.

 How to remove PFAS in water with home water treatment?